GLOSSARY

 FORECLOSURE

-A legal process initiated by a Lender that forces the sale of a property to recover the balance of a loan from a borrower who has defaulted on their mortgage payments.
+A legal process initiated by a Lender that forces the sale of a property to recover the balance of a loan from a Borrower who has defaulted on their mortgage payments.

 FREDDIE MAC